vinchamp77/AndroidNews/README.md

 ![](screenshots/Android_News_Overview.gif)

-> This app is work in progress and may be over-engineered to demostate the recommended app architecture.
+> This app is work in progress and may be over-engineered just to demonstrate the recommended app architecture.

 ## Features
 - Bookmark article